SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Introduction

-EZ-Game-Audio-Conversion offers a seamless solution to the common challenge of batch audio conversion, specifically tailored for game developers.
-With its intuitive interface and powerful capabilities, this tool streamlines the process of converting batch audio conversion with various formats.
-Whether you're a seasoned developer or new to game creation, EZ-Game-Audio-Conversion simplifies audio management, ensuring high-quality output without the hassle of complex setup or configuration.

-Time spent fiddling with a tool is time not spent working on your game.

-This tool streamlines the process of batch audio file conversion.
+EZ-Game-Audio-Conversion streamlines the process of batch audio file conversion.
 Tailored specifically for game developers, this tool ensures top-notch audio quality and small file sizes without the need for extensive knowledge.
-With almost no setup time and multi-threaded conversion, it's the easiest, fastest, and most reliable solution available.
+With almost no setup and multi-threaded conversion, it's the easiest, fastest, and most reliable solution available.
 Plus, now with support for loop tags!

 ## Features